Sudan

 BACKGROUND:

-The RSF has utilized the conflict to also launch a systematic campaign of ethnic cleansing and large-scale attacks targeting non-Arab communities, particularly the Massalit, in various parts of the country.
+The RSF have utilized the conflict to launch a systematic campaign of ethnic cleansing and large-scale attacks targeting non-Arab communities, particularly the Massalit.
 Dozens of cities, towns and villages have been fully or partially destroyed across Darfur.
+The UN Security Council (UNSC)-mandated Panel of Experts estimates that between 10,000 and 15,000 civilians were killed by the RSF and allied militia in El Geneina from April to June 2023 alone.
 Mass graves have been identified in El Geneina and Misterei, West Darfur.
-The UN Security Council (UNSC)-mandated Panel of Experts estimates that between 10,000 and 15,000 civilians were killed by the RSF and allied militia in El Geneina from April to June.

-Strong condemnation and diplomatic efforts by the UN, African Union (AU), Intergovernmental Authority on Development (IGAD) and various countries, including Saudi Arabia, Egypt, South Sudan and the United States, have yielded limited results.
-On 17 November the UN Secretary-General appointed a Personal Envoy on Sudan.
+Strong condemnation and diplomatic efforts by the African Union (AU), Intergovernmental Authority on Development (IGAD) and various countries, including Saudi Arabia, Egypt, South Sudan and the United States (US), have yielded limited results.
+Despite the fighting, on 16 November 2023 military authorities requested the immediate termination of the UN Integrated Transition Assistance Mission in Sudan.
+On 20 January Sudan suspended its membership with IGAD.
+The UN Secretary-General has appointed a Personal Envoy for Sudan while IGAD has appointed a Special Envoy.

 RECENT DEVELOPMENTS: